julianyepes/Webhook-Chatboot/README.md

 # Webhook and Chatbot with python

-Server for listening events from facebook and telegram using watson asistant api
+Server for listening events from Facebook and telegram using Watson assistant api